4kow/TakeYourMeds/README.md

 On the week view, user can see the list of the medication scheduled for the currently viewed week, see previous and next weeks and jump into a day view in two ways.
 There is a possibility to add a medication to the database.
 On the day view, user can see every hour of the day with every medication scheduled for a specific hour, edit or remove the medication by clicking on it and add the new medication.
 The application authomatically sets the alarm for the chosen date and hour and sends a notification about the necessity of taking the medication on time.

+In the path TakeYourMeds/src/main/java/com/example/takeyourmeds/ you can find all the packages that contain all java classes and in the path TakeYourMeds/src/main/res/layout/ you can find all XML layouts connected to java classes